Employee Entitlement Remediation Program

 The detailed review and modelling covered the period 1 July 2013 to 24 March 2024 and identified 8,200 employees (5,500 former and 2,700 current employees) with a total superannuation shortfall over this period of $6.6 million.
 This represents a discrepancy of less than 1% in superannuation payments over the period.

 The discrepancies identified both shortfalls and overpayments and the University committed to prompt remediation of the shortfalls.
-The University will not seek to recover historical overpayments.
+The University has not sought to recover net historical overpayments.

 • Remediate

-The University has sought to notify all affected employees and is remediating the shortfalls, with interest.
+The University has sought to notify all affected employees and is near completion of remediating the shortfalls, with interest.

 Total payments to employee superannuation funds will be $10.6 million, comprising $6.6 million in shortfall payments and $4 million in interest.

-A small cohort of superannuation shortfalls ($0.1 million) has been identified under the ATO legislation and will be remediated in May 2024, in accordance with the Superannuation Guarantee (Administration) Act 1992.
-For payments relating to Superannuation Guarantee (SG) obligations, the ATO will determine the interest applicable.
+A small cohort of superannuation shortfalls ($0.1 million) was identified under the ATO legislation was remediated in May 2024, in accordance with the Superannuation Guarantee (Administration) Act 1992.
+For payments relating to Superannuation Guarantee (SG) obligations, the ATO has determined the interest applicable.

 • Prevent